ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 ### Accelerating Development

-The aim for snippets outside of the `examples` are for making development easier and quicker when working with Ultralytics.
-A common code block to be used in many projects, is to iterate the Results returned from using the model [predict] method.
+The aim for snippets other than the `ultra.examples` are for making development easier and quicker when working with Ultralytics.
+A common code block to be used in many projects, is to iterate the list of `Results` returned from using the model [predict] method.
 The `ultra.result-loop` snippet can help with this.

 !!!
 Example